JohnBenfer/vow/README.md

 The tech stack for Vow is a React Native frontend with Expo and a Firebase Realtime Database.

-*The components code is not the most clean or meant for production
+*Currently the components code is not the most clean or meant for production

 ## Primary Features:
   - Sign up with username